Blogging is not easy.

 FOMO can be about memes, tech news, stock market news, or any other information that you are obsessed with.

-Blog content planner does a great job in helping remember important information for you.
+Blog content planner does a great job in helping remember important information.
 Logically, our brain isn’t made up to store & remember things.
 It is made up to find solutions to the problems.

 Therefore, a written plan is the best way to help your brain rest from the burden.
 Once you write it down, your mind frees itself.